 Procedure for Lab incident event:

-Inform to laboratory supervisor, initiate filling out the Laboratory Logbook
+- Inform to laboratory supervisor, and initiate filling out the Laboratory Logbook

-The investigation report ensures that all the starting materials, solvents, intermediate properly preserve all solvents, intermediate and final solution standards used in the testing.
+- The investigation report ensures that all the starting, solvents, and intermediate materials are properly preserved all solvents, Investigation reports also include intermediate and final solution standards used in the testing.

-These materials will be retained and preserved until completion of the investigation or until they are no longer helpful.
-Laboratory investigations will be initiated within one (1) business day of discovering the OOS/atypical result.
-They will be completed within ten (10) business days unless the extension is approved in writing by the laboratory supervisor and QA.
+- These materials will be retained and preserved until the completion of the investigation or until they are no longer helpful.
+Laboratory investigations will be initiated within one business day of discovering the OOS/atypical result.
+They will be completed within 15 business days unless the extension is approved in writing by the laboratory supervisor and QA.

 These questions will include the following, provided as examples, and not intended to be inclusive: